 Lately there has been a lot in the netosphere and around town about domestic violence.
 "Stop Violence Against Women" or "Prevent Domestic Violence" are common statements used to bring attention to October which is observed as National Domestic Violence Awareness month.
 In order to truly commemorate this month and give it the honor it deserves, we should talk about violence against women and what it really means.
 In other words, in order to truly conceptualize domestic violence in 2012 and beyond, we need to educate ourselves about all of the ways that women have been and are being abused by their partners.

 Everyone will remember the Chris Brown and Rihanna debacle in which the entertainer emerged bruised and battered as a result of partner-related violence.
 While this incident certainly drew attention to the issue due to who was involved, it also reinforced the imagery around domestic violence.
 The woman with the black eye, busted lip, or other scars that publicly announce that she is being abused.
 However, from my personal experiences in relationships, with friends, and general observations, domestic violence is no longer symbolized by the black eye.
-In this town alone, I have been witness to
+In this town alone, I have been witness to everything from:

 -- Women being intimidated in their homes or in public space;